Breast Screening

 Do

-• wear a skirt or trousers, rather than a dress, to make it easier to get naked to the waist
+• wear a top that is easy to remove, rather than a dress or jumpsuit, to make it easier to take your clothes off down to your waist

-• tell them if you have found screening uncomfortable in the past
+• tell the staff if you’ve found screening uncomfortable in the past

 • ask staff not to use any phrases or words that make you uncomfortable or nervous